Wave-Shape-Tolerant Photonic Quantum Gates

 The smallest $\sigma$ appear for off-resonant nonlinearities such as in fused silica at optical frequencies, in which case it lies in the attosecond range \cite{hofmann15,sommer16}.
 Our simulations indicate that in this situation the gate operation is not impossible, if a strong coherent pump in the TW/cm$^2$ range and pulse durations in the femtosecond range are used, assuming that the waveguide dispersion is managed properly and the frequency channels are well separated.

 We remark that the slowness condition mentioned above is a very strong property.
-If resonant nonlinearities are employed, we expect $\sigma\approx\lambda/c$, where $\lambda$ is the working wavelength.
-For off-resonant interaction $\sigma\ll\lambda/c$.
-That is, in every case, all waveshapes, changing slowly on the wavelength scale, are also slow on the scale of $\sigma$.
+Most waveshapes changing slowly on the scale of the working wavelength $\lambda$ and thus on the scale of $\sigma$, since most typically $\sigma\lesssim \lambda$ in optics.
 It is thus notoriously difficult to produce experimentally a waveshape which breaks this condition.
-In more complex logical circuits, a stricter limitation comes now from the linear optical elements, since even ideal linear optical elements are known to keep only symmetric distributions (like $\Psi_{\mathrm{si}}(t_s,t_i)=\Psi_{\mathrm{si}}(t_i,t_s)$) intact \cite{uren03}.
+In more complex logical circuits, limitation due to linear optical elements become even more strict, since even ideal linear optical elements are known to preserve only symmetric distributions (like $\Psi_{\mathrm{si}}(t_s,t_i)=\Psi_{\mathrm{si}}(t_i,t_s)$) \cite{uren03}.

-Distributivity relaxes significantly requirements to the photon sources needed for scalable computing.
+Waveshape tolerantness relaxes significantly the requirements to the photon sources needed for scalable computing.
 The photons do not need to be indistinguishable, unentangled or even pure anymore.
 Moreover, as we have seen, some entangled distributions promise an significant advantage in the resulting gate size over the uncorrelated photons.